stryker-mutator/stryker-net/docs/technical-reference/VsTest internal.md

 session will still wait for the end session event
 - Providing an incorrect TestSettings file will result in nothing happening, without any error report.
 This happens if the file is corrupted as well as with a negative timeouts
 - Some settings will be reported in the logs as not recognized or obsolete, but they are still needed by some test adapters
+- The error message `process failed to connect to vstest.console` might indicate that the OS is providing a different version of OpenSSL than what VsTest expects.
+F. ex.
+Arch provides OpenSSL3, whereas VsTest expects OpenSSL1.
+A more detailed stack trace might reveal the error `No usable version of libssl was found`.
+In this case you can try the following workaround:
+  - Install `openssl-1.1` (on Arch: `yay -S openssl1.1`).
+This does not change the default openssl (currently 3.2).
+It does not require any linking of files!
+  - Add the following environment variable before running stryker:
+    `CLR_OPENSSL_VERSION_OVERRIDE=1.1`.
+  - Example usage: `alias stryker='export CLR_OPENSSL_VERSION_OVERRIDE=1.1 && dotnet stryker'`
+  - For details see the following Github issue: https://github.com/stryker-mutator/stryker-net/issues/2799